shirtsgroup/physical_validation_workshop/README.md

 			vr_1/
 			vr_2/

 `python ana.py` performs the equipartition check on a Trp-cage protein.
 The `be_*` and `vr_*` folders contain results of simulations ran in NPT using different thermostatting schemes: 'vr' stands for velocity-rescale, 'be' for Berendsen thermostat, while '_1' denotes a simulation using a single thermostat for the entire system, and '_2' denotes a simulation using two separate thermostats, one for the protein and one for the solvent.
-Note that the solvent was stripped from the trajectory files to considerably reduce file size and execution time for the workshop, so only the solute kinetic energy is analyzed.
+Note that the solvent was stripped from the trajectory files to considerably reduce file size and execution time for the workshop, so only the solute kinetic energy is analyzed.  `tot` is the total kinetic energy, `tra` is translational kinetic energy of the group, `rni` is the rotational plus internal, `rot` is the rotational kinetic energy, and `int` is the interna kinetic energy.

 Some output notation used by the validation tools:
 --------------------------------------------------